Nenkai/relink-modding/docs/resources/re/mechanics/gem_mix.md

 * The first column is the weight chance for regular (great) success.
 * The second column is the weight chance for grand success.

-All skills from both sigils are put into an array of 4 skills then the list is shuffled.
+All skills from both gems are put into an array of 4 skills then the list is shuffled.
 The first two are taken.
 That's the new gem.

 If it's a grand success, assign the maximum possible level for the gem.
 Otherwise default level.